-It is unlawful to own, operate, or maintain an AFCH without obtaining/maintaining a current AFCH license.
+It is unlawful to own, operate, or maintain an AFCH without obtaining and maintaining a current AFCH license.
 Any person who owns, operates, or maintains an unlicensed AFCH commits a felony of the third degree.
 AFCH licenses are required to be posted in a common area.

 AFCH LICENSE APPLICATION/RENEWAL/FEES

-Each person who intends to be an adult family care home provider must apply for a license from the agency at least 90 days before the applicant intends to operate the adult family care home.
+Each person who intends to be an AFCH provider must apply for a license from the agency at least 90 days before the applicant intends to operate the adult family care home.

-A complete license application packet, including forms and instructions, may be obtained by submitting a written request to AHCA, or the application packet may be downloaded electronically from the (AHCA) Assisted Living Unit.
+A complete license application packet, including forms and instructions, may be obtained by submitting a written request to AHCA, or the application packet may be downloaded electronically from AHCA's Assisted Living Unit.
 Written requests should be forwarded to:

 AGENCY FOR HEALTH CARE ADMINISTRATION

 ASSISTED LIVING UNIT